 Once all inverters are installed and energized, the XGI communications can be commissioned.
-Before proceeding ensure that the following conditions are met:
+Before proceeding, ensure that the following conditions are met:

-- ✓ All inverters energized, (DC voltage) - ✓ All inverters are connected via Ethernet in a supported network topology - \checkmark All gateway inverters are connected to the LAN with DCHP enabled - ✓ Internet access is available on the LAN (if applicable)
+- ✓ All inverters energized (DC voltage is present) - ✓ All inverters are connected via Ethernet in a supported network topology - ✓ All gateway inverters are connected to the LAN with DCHP enabled - ✓ Internet access is available on the LAN (if applicable)

 Don't Break the Chain!
 When connecting to a Cluster over Ethernet during the commissioning process it is important that the Cluster LAN remain intact.
-Always connect to an open port on one of the XGI inverters at the end of a daisy chain as not to disconnect any inverters from the Cluster.
+Always connect to an open port on one of the XGI inverters at the end of a daisy chain so as to not disconnect any inverters from the Cluster.